-Financial Freedom.
-The ultimate goal for many of us.
+Financial Freedom is the ultimate goal for many of us.
 But what does it really mean, and how do you get here?
-Those are the questions that a lot of us get stuck on.

 What Is Financial Freedom?

 Many people use financial freedom synonymously with financial independence, but there’s a subset of people who consider financial independence having a job and taking care of yourself without parental or spousal support.

-I have a slightly different definition of financial freedom, one that makes it easier for anyone to obtain.
-It’s not about sacrificing everything you enjoy so that you never have to work again.
+I have a slightly different definition of financial freedom, which makes it easier for anyone to obtain.
+It’s not about sacrificing everything you enjoy so you never have to work again.

-What are the 7 Steps to Financial Freedom?
+What Are the Steps to Financial Freedom?